 Flow - Lakeside

-Industrial automation company Lakeside uses Zoho Flow to automate its business processes
+Industrial Automation company Lakeside uses Zoho Flow as its "business process designer"

 - INDUSTRYIndustrial Automation

 Founded in 2009 in Bensenville, Illinois, Lakeside CNC Group is an industrial automation company.
 Specializing in the famous FANUC brand, the team at Lakeside repairs a wide range of FANUC CNC products including, but not limited to servo motors, servo amplifiers, and other CNC components.
 Their customer base is comprised of manufacturers from the United States and around the globe.

 Spreadsheets were not an effective solution for managing internal data

 The CEO and owner of the Lakeside CNC Group, Louis Castellano, knew that his company's business processes required customization.
 "The business processes in our industry are quite different than the average setup offered by the majority of CRM on the market.
 Let’s say that our quotes are offering up to three prices and three types of service at the same time.
 We cannot use fixed prices, we have to use a variety of shipping methods, including blind shipping using the customer’s UPS account.
 In other words, it is as flexible as the needs of our customers.
 Working on the high-profile industrial automation market, we have to follow the customers' needs, no matter what," said Castellano.